Looking for advice on how to explain COVID-19 to kids? We have tips that can help.

-Children may be afraid of seeing their peers again after the social isolation phase ends, so let them know you’re looking out for them and things will inevitably return to normal.
+Children may be afraid of seeing their peers, being back in school, or hearing about a second wave, so let them know you’re looking out for them and things will inevitably return to normal.
 It’s OK to provide a little reassurance during this time.
 Don’t be afraid to tell your child you’re anxious too – normalize their worries by helping them know it’s OK and healthy to worry a little (it keeps us safe!) but that we never want to let worry take over and become unhelpful.

 - “I know we are watching a lot of news right now and I’d like to talk to you about any questions you may have or maybe something that’s hard to understand?”

-“Mom/Dad/Caregiver don’t have all the answers right now, but let’s talk about what I do know”
+- “Mom/Dad/Caregiver don’t have all the answers right now, but let’s talk about what I do know”

-“Doctors and scientists are studying to learn more about this virus so they can help us figure out the best way to beat it.
+- “Doctors and scientists are studying to learn more about this virus so they can help us figure out the best way to beat it.
 So far we know that to help beat it we can wash our hands after we blow our noses, cough, sneeze, go to the bathroom, before we eat, or when we come home from being outside, But we need to wash them for at least twenty seconds so let’s come up with a Hand-Washing Song together (easy to find kid versions on YouTube/Google) to help us learn how long we should be washing for.”

 If you are working in a profession/job where you have direct contact with individuals affected by COVID19, your child may have specific questions and concerns about your safety.
 Being open, honest, and direct can be effective:

 - “I know you’re worried about me getting sick and that’s OK.
 I agree it can feel scary sometimes for me too but I want you to know I am taking extra special care to stay safe and keep all of us safe too.
 I want you to remember that even if I do get sick this flu is mostly dangerous for older adults and people whose bodies have a tough time fighting off flus and other germs so I won’t feel good but I’ll be OK.”

 For younger children:

 - “This is a serious flu that makes some people very sick.
 Most people are just fine even if they get sick, but it’s important to wash our hands and stay home while this flu goes around.”

 - “Even if we’re not sick and your friends don’t feel sick it’s important that we work together to stop this flu from spreading, and that means we are not able to see our friends right now.
 But once this virus/flu goes away, then we can all hang out again.”

 - To encourage your child to wash their hands, parents can make a game of it: “I know I am reminding you to wash your hands a lot.
 Let’s make this into a game.
 If I hear you singing our “Handwashing Song” that we’ve been practicing each time you wash your hands, we’ll put a sticker on your chart.
 When you have x number of stickers you can choose a prize.
 Remember you only earn the sticker if you wash your hands when you need to, no stickers for extra washing when we don’t need to wash.
 Can you remind me again when are the right times to wash our hands?”

-“Another thing that doctors are saying is that we need to be further away from people then we are used to, that’s why we haven’t been able to see Grandma and Grandpa as much.
-So instead, let’s video call them so we can see how they are doing.” – Following the videochat, you can say “See?
-Was Mr. Worry right or wrong – grandma/grandpa/etc are just fine!
+- “Another thing that doctors are saying is that we need to be further away from people then we are used to, that’s why we haven’t been able to see Grandma and Grandpa as much.
+So instead, let’s video call them so we can see how they are doing.” – Following the video chat, you can say “See?
+Was Mr. Worry right or wrong – grandma/grandpa/etc. are just fine!
 That Mr. Worry just LOVES to make us worry more than we need to doesn’t he!?”

 - For younger children you can show them how much space we need between people by having them extend out their arms and swing around to make their “space bubble.”And use words like “Don’t be a space invader”

 - “Scientists still are learning more about this virus so we can find other ways to beat it, so even though I don’t have all the answers right now, Mom/Dad/caregiver will let you know when I learn more about it.”

-Explain It In Their Terms
+Explain COVID In Their Terms

 Kids may worry about their grandparents or worry about their peers during this time – if possible try to communicate with them via videoconferencing so they can talk and see with their own eyes and ears that most people are doing just fine.
 Anxiety makes us predict the worst and we can expose kids to the truth in times like this to see that anxiety isn’t always right.

 Let your child know that anxiety is OK and normal, and giving anxiety a name helps everyone see anxiety as separate from the child.
-Some popular names are Worry Bully, Mr. Worry or Worry Dragon, or any name that makes sense, and is not scary, to your younger child can be used.
+Some popular names are Worry Bully, Mr. Worry or Worry Dragon, or any name that makes sense, and is not scary to your younger child can be used.

 Parents can say:

-“Mom/Dad/Caregiver is worried about this virus too and it’s OK to feel worried or anxious about things we don’t understand because a little worry helps keep us safe.
+- “Mom/Dad/Caregiver is worried about this virus too and it’s OK to feel worried or anxious about things we don’t understand because a little worry helps keep us safe.
 But we don’t want the worry to get too big because then the Worry Bully may take over and we won’t be able to enjoy life.”

 - “Let’s not watch the news too much as it will just feed your worries about this virus, maybe just one or two times a day is all you need to know what is going on”

 For younger children:

-“It seems like Mr. Worry is trying to scare you about the virus/this serious flu, let’s boss him back by making a list of the helpful worries and the ones that are not helpful.”
+- “It seems like Mr. Worry is trying to scare you about the virus/this serious flu, let’s boss him back by making a list of the helpful worries and the ones that are not helpful.”

 - “Let’s not think about what may happen in the future right now or spend too long focused on the Worry Dragon.
 Let’s go and do a puzzle together (or some other activity in the present)”

 - “It sounds like Mr. Worry is trying to tell you what is going to happen in the future again.”
 We can’t know the future but what we can do is make sure we do everything the scientists and doctors are telling us to do to keep safe, like washing our hands, staying home and trying not to touch our face.”

 - “It’s important for us all to remember this isn’t going to last forever and we’ll be able to see and play with friends again – we just can’t do that right now, but when the doctors say it’s safe we can do all that fun stuff again.”

 - “Let’s have a contest and see who can touch their face the least and whoever wins gets a prize.
 Parents will be watching to see if anyone touches their face and if I spot anyone touching their face we add one point to your score.
 Each day we’ll count up our points and whoever has the lowest score that day gets a small treat.
 Whoever has the lowest score at the end of the week gets to pick the movie we’re going to watch Friday night (or other choices like what’s for dinner that night, a favorite dessert, etc).”

 - For younger children it can help to include visuals so parents can set up a jar and every time that someone touches their face in the family (parents included) they have to put (a dime/quarter) in the jar and whoever touches their face the least wins the money in the jar at the end of the day.
 Buttons, marbles, poker chips, or even candies can be used to fill the jar depending on what your child enjoys.

-We can’t expect children to understand or even be OK or happy with staying home and not seeing their friends.
+We can’t expect children to understand or even be OK or happy with staying home and not seeing their friends during periods of lockdown or isolation.
 Explain to them you’re not happy either but that you’re working on this together.
 Take a break from the news and social media and take this time to play with your kids and help build an even better parent-child relationship during this time.

 - “I know it’s hard for you not to be able to see your friends or go places.
 It’s hard for me too, I miss my friends and activities.
 Let’s focus on what we can do right now.
 We can (e.g., practice those math problems, do laundry together, put those photos in an album like we have been wanting to for so long but never had the time) or go and do something fun.

-Let’s stop watching the news or checking instragram/snapchat/facetime and instead let’s (play a game together, bake, use it as an opportunity to catch up on our favourite series, go outside and make a snowman, throw around a ball etc)”
+- Let’s stop watching the news or checking Instragram/Snapchat/FaceTime and instead let’s (play a game together, bake, use it as an opportunity to catch up on our favourite series, go outside and make a snowman, throw around a ball, etc.)”